University of Oregon School of Law: Employment

-More than 93% of Oregon Law's 2022 class is employed as of 10 months after graduation.
+More than 90% of Oregon Law's 2025 class is employed as of 10 months after graduation.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Oregon for the 2023–2024 academic year was $81,582 for non-residents and $68,706 for Oregon residents.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $199,048 for non-residents and $170,167 for Oregon residents.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Oregon for the 2026–2027 academic year was $85,200 for non-residents and $71,916 for Oregon residents.

 Public Interest Environmental Law Conference

-The Public Interest Environmental Law Conference (PIELC) is a conference held annually on the first weekend in March at the University of Oregon School of Law in Eugene, Oregon, United States.
+The Public Interest Environmental Law Conference (PIELC) is a conference annually in March at the University of Oregon School of Law in Eugene, Oregon, United States.
 The conference is a gathering of environmental activists, advocates, and students from across the United States and the world.

 PIELC is organized and hosted by the students involved in the environmental law society "Land Air Water" (LAW).
 Land Air Water is a student group at the University of Oregon School of Law.
 It is co-sponsored by Friends of Land Air Water, a University of Oregon/Land Air Water alumni group that helps advise the student organizers.

 The conference has six to ten internationally recognized keynote addresses and over 120 panels.
 Notable keynoters include Ralph Nader, Winona LaDuke, and David Brower.

-The conference has been held since 1983 and celebrated its 42nd anniversary in 2024.
+The conference has been held since 1983 and celebrated its 44th anniversary in 2026.

-The conference is held on the first weekend in March.
-Early panels start Thursday afternoon, and the official opening is Thursday evening.
-It closes with a final address Sunday at noon.
-Typically, the conference has around 5,000 attendees.

 The content of the conference is aimed at professional environmental activists, such as people that work in non-profit public interest organizations such as the Wilderness Society, the Sierra Club, and the Oregon Natural Desert Association and public interest environmental attorneys like Earthjustice, Natural Resources Defense Council, and private public interest attorneys.
 CLE credits are available.

 The conference is also of interest to students of environmental law and environmental studies, and each year it hosts groups from around a dozen different schools.

 The conference is unapologetically pro-public interest and pro-environment.
 It is a forum for the people who are actively enforcing environmental law and promoting environmental values to share experiences, strategies, and news.